Natural Help For Your Thyroid

 Hypothyroidism, low thyroid, is the most common of these and many women are aware of it when they have symptoms of low energy, fatigue, low libido, difficulty shifting weight and sensitivity to cold.

-Hyperthyroidism has directly opposite symptoms such as nervousness, restlessness, manic behavior, and difficulty concentrating.
+Hyperthyroidism has directly opposite symptoms such as nervousness, restlessness, manic behaviour, and difficulty concentrating.
 Goiter and weight loss can also show up as symptoms.

 It is important if you believe you are suffering from a thyroid condition that you first visit your doctor to have this confirmed and to ensure you do not have Hashimoto’s Disease.
 Before you visit your doctor you can check by taking your temperature on waking, and before you get out of bed.
 A low temperature indicates probable thyroid hormone deficiency and you can then investigate further.